ChristyCasey/Introduction_to_Hierachical_Cluster_with_R/IntroductionToHierarchicalClusteringWithCode.markdown

 for (k in 2:30){
   #iterate over a range of k = 2, to k = 30
   Silhouette_k <- silhouette(cutree(HeirarchicalClust_single,k),dist = NewData_dist)
-  #for the given value of k use the "silhouette" function to get a score for that value of k
+  #for the given value of k use the 'silhouette' function to get a score for that value of k
-  #when using hierachical we "cut the tree" to detemerine the number of clusters (k)
+  #when using hierachical we 'cut the tree' to detemerine the number of clusters (k)
   VectorOfSilScores <- c(VectorOfSilScores,mean(Silhouette_k[,'sil_width']))
   #store this cluster silhouette cluster in the vector
   print(paste('Average silhouette score for ',k,' clusters is ',mean(Silhouette_k[,'sil_width']),sep=''))